nnellans/terraform-guide/README.md

   - `type = list(string)`
   - `type = list(number)`
   - `type = list`
     - This is shorthand for `list(any)`.
-But the list values must all be of the same type (string, number, etc.)
+But, the list values must all be of the same type (string, number, etc.)
     - This shorthand is not recommended any more.
 - Setting the value of a list variable:
   - `listName = [ "first", "second", "third" ]`